Explore the Majestic Rock Fortress of Sigiriya, Sri Lanka.

 Brief History of Sigiriya

-Sigiriya, meaning “Lion Rock” in Sinhalese, was originally a royal citadel and fortress built by King Kashyapa in the 5th century AD.
-After taking the throne in a family feud, Kashyapa chose Sigiriya’s isolated location and challenging height as his new palace, fortifying it against potential attacks.
-Over time, it transformed from a palace into a Buddhist monastery before becoming the historical attraction we see today.
+Sigiriya, which means ‘Lion Rock’ in Sinhalese, was once a royal citadel and fortress built by King Kashyapa back in the 5th century AD.
+After a family squabble, Kashyapa decided to make Sigiriya his new palace, choosing its secluded spot and cliffs to protect it from any trouble.
+As time went on, it changed from a palace into a Buddhist monastery and eventually became the historical wonder we know today.

 Getting to Sigiriya

-The fortress is located in the heart of Sri Lanka, approximately 170 kilometers (105 miles) from Colombo, the capital city.
-The most convenient way to reach Sigiriya is by private car or taxi, which takes about 4–5 hours from Colombo.
-Alternatively, you can take a bus or train to nearby Dambulla and continue by tuk-tuk for the final 20 kilometers.
+Sigiriya is nestled right in the middle of Sri Lanka, about 170 kilometres (105 miles) from Colombo, the capital.
+The easiest way to get there is by hiring a private car or taking a taxi, which should take you around 4–5 hours from Colombo.
+If you’re feeling adventurous, you could also hop on a bus or train to Dambulla and then grab a tuk-tuk for the last 20 kilometres.

 When to Visit

-Sigiriya is open year-round, but the best time to visit is during Sri Lanka’s dry season from December to April.
-Mornings are ideal for a climb, as temperatures are cooler, and you’ll enjoy stunning sunrise views from the top.
-Aim to arrive early to avoid crowds, as Sigiriya is popular with both tourists and locals.
+Sigiriya is open all year round, but the dry season in Sri Lanka, from December to April, is the best time to visit.
+Mornings are perfect for climbing because it’s cooler, and you’ll get to see some pretty amazing sunrise views from the top.
+Try to get there early to beat the crowds, as Sigiriya is a favourite spot for both tourists and locals.

 Key Highlights at Sigiriya